OnionIoT/Onion-Docs/Omega2/Kit-Guides/Arduino/experiments/04-reading-a-push-button.md

 void setup() {
   Serial.begin(9600);           // initialize serial communication with the Omega

-  // initialize the interrupt pin and set it to call setLED function only when the button is pressed (FALLING edge trigger) attachInterrupt(digitalPinToInterrupt(interruptPin), setLedChain, FALLING);
+  // initialize the interrupt pin and set it to call setLED function only when the button is released (RISING edge trigger) attachInterrupt(digitalPinToInterrupt(interruptPin), setLedChain, RISING);

   // loop for initializing the LED GPIOs as output for (int thisPin = 0; thisPin < NUM_LEDS; thisPin++) {